 Wheezing occurs when the small airways of the lungs become narrow or constricted.
 This makes it difficult to breathe, so it causes a high pitched whistling or squeaking sound when breathing out.
 It is a symptom that can often be confusing and, quite understandably, upsetting for parents.
 Sometimes it will be obvious but at other times it may be difficult to hear without a stethoscope.
 Over time you will get to know what your child’s wheeze usually sounds like.
 Initially, it may even be helpful to record your child wheezing to discuss with your doctor or asthma educator.

 If you are unsure whether to seek medical attention, there are some other signs to look for.
-These include observing if you can see the muscles of your child’s chest and neck working harder to get air in which each breath, coughing, breathlessness when they are talking, breathing that is hard and fast, or their asthma reliever doesn’t seem to be working.
-If they are old enough, they may complain of a tight or painful feeling in their chest or having a sore tummy
+These include observing if you can see the muscles of your child’s chest and neck working harder to get air in with each breath, coughing, breathlessness when they are talking, breathing that is hard and fast, or if their asthma reliever doesn’t seem to be working.
+If they are old enough, they may complain of a tight or painful feeling in their chest or having a sore tummy.

 Your asthma management plan is a long term strategy developed between you and your asthma care team to help you manage your asthma well.
 It should include medications, lifestyle and nutrition advice, asthma education and resources and a written asthma action plan.

 Your written asthma action plan is a personalised plan that has clear instructions on what to do when you are well and when you have asthma symptoms.
-It should include details of the dose of medicines to be taken on when well, when asthma symptoms get worse and what to do in an asthma emergency.
+It should include details of the dose of medicines to be taken when well, when asthma symptoms get worse and what to do in an asthma emergency.